kketrinaa/Ketrina_Sterna_Portfolio/README.md

 # Ketrīna's Portfolio

 ### 👋 &nbsp;About Me
 Hi, my name is Ketrīna.
+I’m a naturally curious person who enjoys learning by doing.
+I aim to make the most of every opportunity and grow into a valuable and contributing team member.

 [My LinkedIn](https://www.linkedin.com/in/ketrina-sterna/)